-Titanium [25] is another Java-based language (not a strict extension of Java) for high-performance computing.
+Titanium [27] is another Java-based language (not a strict extension of Java) for high-performance computing.
 Its compiler translates Titanium into C. Moreover, it is based on a parallel SPMD model of computation.

 Titanium is originally designed for high-performance computing on both distributed memory and shared memory architectures.
 (Support for SMPs is not based on Java threads.)
-The system is a Java-based language, but, its translator finally generates C-based codes for performance reason.
-In the current stage development of Java, performance has almost caught up with C and Fortran, as discussed in section 5.1.
-Translating to C-based codes is no longer necessarily an advantage in these days.
-In addition, it doesn't provide any special support for distributed arrays and the programming style is quite different to HPJava.
+The system is a Java-based language, but, its translator finally generates C-based codes for perceived performance reasons.
+Titanium does not provide any special support for distributed arrays, and the programming style is quite different to HPJava.